 Everyone Is Unique in the Eyes of God

-When I lived in the feelings of inferiority and got depressed day by day, I accepted God’s.
-I read : “All things created by God, including those which could move and those which could not, such as birds and fish, such as trees and flowers, and including the livestock, insects, and wild animals made on the sixth day—they were all good with God, and, furthermore, in the eyes of God, these things, in accordance with His plan, had all attained the acme of perfection, and had reached the standards that God wished to achieve. … As the miraculous deeds of God manifested themselves, this world swelled, piece by piece, with all of the things created by God, and it changed from chaos and darkness into clarity and brightness, from deathly stillness to liveliness and limitless vitality.
+When I lived in the feelings of inferiority and depression, I accepted God’s.
+I read , “All things created by God, including those which could move and those which could not, such as birds and fish, such as trees and flowers, and including the livestock, insects, and wild animals made on the sixth day—they were all good with God, and, furthermore, in the eyes of God, these things, in accordance with His plan, had all attained the acme of perfection, and had reached the standards that God wished to achieve. … As the miraculous deeds of God manifested themselves, this world swelled, piece by piece, with all of the things created by God, and it changed from chaos and darkness into clarity and brightness, from deathly stillness to liveliness and limitless vitality.
 Among all things of creation, from the great to the small, from the small to the microscopic, there was none which was not created by the authority and power of the , and there was a unique and inherent necessity and value to the existence of each creature.
 Regardless of the differences in their shape and structure, they had but to be made by the Creator to exist under the authority of the Creator.
 Sometimes people will see an insect, one which is very ugly, and they will say, ‘That insect is so horrible, there’s no way such an ugly thing could have been made by God—there’s no way He would create something so ugly.’
 What a foolish view!
 What they should say is, ‘Though this insect is so ugly, it was made by God, and so it must have its own unique purpose.’ … In short, when it comes to all things, man should defer to the authority of the Creator, which is to say, defer to the order appointed by the Creator to all things; this is the wisest attitude.
 Only an attitude of searching for, and obedience to, the original intentions of the Creator is the true acceptance and certainty of the authority of the Creator.
 It is good with God, so what reason does man have to find fault?”

 Looking For the Root of Inferiority